nswaswaJim/oahuv1/_sub/week21.md

 sun clean 45 am
-mon off Memorial day, naye clean 43 out am, 2dayturn weds 31 out after short, 2dayturn.
+mon off Memorial day, naye clean 43 out am, 2dayturn weds 31 601 out after short, 2dayturn.

--
+Ok, finish Fri:  No meeting today, however Victor still positive encourages to put in app.
+Will do so Tues. off to cp, then 601, then time is mine, make plan for tomorrow!

 ### Thurs 25: